architect-01/nordeus-data-challenge/README.md

 - The call returns a list of all the teams in the specific list with the information including team_name, points, goal_diff.
 - Any other route leads to the Frontend.

-Logic of the server : When the route is hit, select the teams from the SQL database and order them (first by points, then by goal_diff and then by name).
+Logic of the server : When the route is hit, select the teams from the league from the SQL database and order them (first by points, then by goal_diff and then by name).

 Location of code : website/index.js